AxisCommunications/opc-ua-server-acap/README.md

 ![Architectural overview](images/acap_architecture.svg)

+> [!NOTE]
-*Please note that even if this ACAP would fit right into your usecase, its purpose is above all to serve as an example and boilerplate rather than being ready for production.*
+> Even if this application would fit right into your usecase, its purpose is
+> above all to serve as an example and boilerplate rather than being ready for
+> production.

 ## Build